AdrianTong/adriantong.github.io/README.md

 ### About Me

--Adrian Tong
+- Adrian Tong
--Princeton University, Rising Junior (Class of 2020), Computer Science -Raised in San Diego, currently live in Seattle, NYC for the summer
+- Princeton University, Rising Junior (Class of 2020), Computer Science
+- Raised in San Diego, currently live in Seattle, NYC for the summer

 ### Personal Projects